georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

 ```
 This function will attempt to download the version of R that you specified in `create_app`, so make sure you have provided your credentials in a web browser and acknowledged the internet terms of use before compiling.

-### Step 6: Double-Check
+### Step 5: Double-Check
 The compiling process should have created a sub-folder, "RInno_installer", which is where your executable file is placed.
 Open your executable file and install the app on your desktop and another desktop to make sure it works as expected.

 ### Troubleshooting
 If you get an error after you installed and tried opening the app, there is an error log located in the `error` sub-folder of the desktop app.
 Read the log to determine where the error might be.

 Some typical errors might have to do with packages missing.
 This could be related to the package files not being correctly compiled by Inno Setup.
-Check the file names to ensure that no packages had files with a `.` period in the name.
 You can also read the log to see if the library path is correctly using your `library` sub-folder that is within your app's directory.